Eder-2024/Project_1-Telco/README.md

 # Telecom Customer Churn Analysis

 ## **Introduction**
 Ever heard the phrase *"irreconcilable differences"* in a divorce?
-I am sure you have asthis is the common reason, but let’s be honest—someone just wasn’t happy!
+I am sure you have as this is the common excuse used, but let’s be honest—someone just wasn’t happy!

 Now, imagine that happening in telecom.
 Customers don’t always say, *"It’s not you, it’s me."* They just leave—no goodbye, no closure.